gretkierewicz/dissertation/README.md

 - New general view: Modules with missing plans
 - Additional views with no nesting (could be problematic with a huge amount of plans or modules)
 - Plan constructor view - managing available employees (pensum limit not reached) and not full classes (classes hours not exceeded)
-- FIX - pensum validation: providing new limit and value gives bug (limit is not compared with provided value)
-- FIX - pensum validation: PATCH is not working
 - Unique and Validation tests